 "Many of our customers interact with consumers in a siloed environment, leading to a disconnect between different touch points such as the company website, mobile app, stores and contact centers.
 These organizations are looking for the ability to tie together Web-based and contact center interactions for better and more efficient customer service," said Zeevi Bregman, President and CEO of NICE.

-"The acquisition of Causata is another improved survival," said Krisztina Zsebo, important step in executing on our strategy to help organizations get closer to their solution that's a win-win for the changing customers by providing real-time solutions which address the entire customer journey across touch points."
+important step in executing on our strategy customers by providing real-time solutions which address the entire customer journey across touch points."